 Environment and Natural Resources Trust Fund (ENRTF):

 In 1988, 77% of Minnesota voters approved a constitutional amendment establishing the ENRTF (Article XI, Sec.
 14) - a constitutionally dedicated fund that originates from a combination of Minnesota State Lottery proceeds and investment income.
 The purpose of the ENRTF is to provide a long-term, consistent, and stable source of funding for activities that protect, conserve, preserve, and enhance Minnesota's "air, water, land, fish, wildlife, and other natural resources" for the benefit of current citizens and future generations.
-Since 1991, the ENRTF has provided more than $425 million to more than 800 projects around the state.
+Since 1991, the ENRTF has provided approximately $500 million to approximately 1,000 projects around the state.

 Interactive mapping tool for Environment and Natural Resources Trust Fund funded fee title and conservation easement land acquisitions going back to calendar year 2005.
 The map can be used to locate parcels and get parcel details.